pygmy-twylyte/amble/amble_engine/brainstorm.md

 - make reservation book readable
 - rename abandoned game from Brains Anonymous: Pong Construction Set '84
 - A. Jackson needs a mailbox and something funny / lore-building inside it (jackson's landing)
-- add trigger so something happens if you sharpen the axe with the stone
 - maybe add river bank location south of inca-road (already mentioned in description) and put whetstone there
-- turn west of building into a snowfield?
 - add warning / instruction label to read on poetry performer, and make it Initech